-...And how do you set yourself up for success?
-That's right, more git status
+... and how do you set yourself up for success? git status

 Use an informative name for your feature branch

 Informative names help you stay on track and organize your work, and help your teammates quickly get a sense of the scope of your work when reviewing your code